X Hacking: The Threat of Misguided AutoML: Experiments

-How easy it is to manipulate the \textsc{Shap} values of a particular feature---and hence the need for a directed search or a more tightly curated search space---is determined by redundancy among the features.
-If all input features are completely independent of one other, manipulation of \textsc{Shap} values---without change of model predictive accuracy---is not possible.
-Quantifying the vulnerability of a dataset to explanation hacking is equivalent to measuring predictive multiplicity: existing metrics include \emph{Rashomon Capacity}, based on the KL-divergence for a set of probabilistic classifiers \citep{hsu_rashomon_2022}.
+Quantifying the vulnerability of a dataset to X-hacking is equivalent to measuring predictive multiplicity: existing metrics include \emph{Rashomon Capacity}, based on the KL-divergence for a set of probabilistic classifiers \citep{hsu_rashomon_22}.
 In practice, predictive multiplicity may only be approximated, as it is typically computationally infeasible to evaluate every possible analysis pipeline.

-\textbf{Simulation} \autoref{fig:pareto} shows three simulated datasets containing two collinear features measured with varying levels of noise.
-Additivity of \textsc{Shap} values allows attribution to be transferred from one feature to the other without loss of accuracy, but this effect decreases with the signal-to-noise ratio.
-This shows the ability to manipulate XAI metrics for a given feature depends on the level of information shared with others.
+To determine when a feature is robust to X-hacking, we perform a simulation.